temporalio/documentation/docs/go-selectors.md

 In Go, the `select` statement lets a goroutine wait on multiple communication operations.
 A `select` **blocks until one of its cases can run**, then it executes that case.
 It chooses one at random if multiple are ready.

+However, a normal Go select statement can not be used inside of Workflows directly because of the random nature.
-Temporal's Go SDK `Selector`s are similar, but can block on sending and receiving from `Channel`s as well as `Future` deferred work.
+Temporal's Go SDK `Selector`s are similar and act as a replacement.
+They can block on sending and receiving from Channels but as a bonus can listen on Future deferred work.
 Usage of Selectors to defer and process work (in place of Go's `select`) are necessary in order to ensure deterministic Workflow code execution (though using `select` in Activity code is fine).

 ## Full API Example